PCOS and Fertility: Everything You Need to Know

 Symptoms of PCOS:

-Having PCO does not necessarily mean that you have PCOS.
+Having PCOS does not necessarily mean that you have PCOS.

-To be diagnosed as having PCOS you would have PCO and some of the following symptoms:
+To be diagnosed as having PCOS you would have PCOS and some of the following symptoms:

 - irregular periods or none,